 He received an honorary doctorate in 2006 from the Manchester Metropolitan University for his regional, national and international contribution to architecture and won the Roses Design Award of ‘Architect of the Year’ in the same year.

-Stephen received an honorary fellowship from the University of Central Lancashire in 2013.
+Stephen received an honorary fellowship from the University of Central Lancashire in 2013 and elected Deputy Chair of the Construction Industry Council (CIC) in 2018.